harishj123/RISC-V_Soc_Tape_out_week_2/Week_2/task_2.md

 The above waveform shows the simulation of a DAC (Digital-to-Analog Converter) module.
 The digital inputs `D[9:0]` and `Dext[10:0]` are active and changing with time, while the enable signal `EN` is kept high (`1`), meaning the DAC is enabled.
 The reference voltages are set as `VREFH = 1` and `VREFL = 0`.
 The DAC output `OUT` is a real-valued signal that varies smoothly in a waveform pattern, converting the digital input values into an analog-like sinusoidal signal between 0 and 1.
 The presence of a `NaN` signal indicates an undefined or unused value in the testbench, but the important point is that the DAC is correctly generating an analog output corresponding to the digital inputs.

-Would you like me to also explain why you’re seeing `NaN` in the waveform and how to fix it in the simulation?

 ---

 ### 📈 Waveform Summary